fluttercommunity/get_it/README.md

 ## Asynchronous Singletons

-Additionally you can register asynchronous Singletons which means Singletons that have an initialisation that requires async function calls.
-To be able to control such asynchronous start-up behaviour GetIt supports mechanisms to ensure the correct initialization sequence.
+Additionally you can register asynchronous Singletons which means Singletons that have an initialization that requires async function calls.
+To be able to control such asynchronous start-up behavior GetIt supports mechanisms to ensure the correct initialization sequence.

 You create an Singleton with an asynchronous creation function